mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

    * - ``cited_by_msm_count``
      - number
      - Number of news sources that have mentioned the publication.
-   * - ``cited_by_posts_count``
-     - number
-     - A ``post`` is any online document that links to one or more research outputs (i.e. a post is a mention or a group of mentions).
-This field contains the number of distinct ``posts`` that include one or more mentions of the research outputs in question.
    * - ``cited_by_rdts_count``
      - number
-     - Number of Reddit threads posted about this publication.
+     - Number of Redditors that have posted about this publication.
    * - ``cited_by_qna_count``
      - number
      - Number of forum and Stack Exchange based sites accounts that have mentioned this publication.